 (6) failed to meet any requirement for issuance or renewal of the person's license or registration;

-(12) failed to display a license or permit as required by rules adopted by the board;
+(13) failed to display a license or registration as required by rules adopted by the board;

-(14) refused to permit the board to make an inspection permitted or required by this chapter, or failed to provide the board or the attorney general on behalf of the board with any documents or records they request; or
+(17) refused to permit the board to make an inspection permitted or required by this chapter, or failed to provide the board or the attorney general on behalf of the board with any documents or records they request;

 (b) In lieu of or in addition to any remedy under paragraph (a), the board may, as a condition of continued licensure or registration, termination of suspension, reinstatement of licensure or registration, examination, or release of examination results, require that the person: